 Khao San Road

 Hang on a minute: Khao San Road for kids?
-It’s not just for hipsters and backpackers, and so long as you go during the daytime it’s actually a cool place to be.
+Yep, it’s not just for hipsters and backpackers, and so long as you go during the daytime it’s actually a cool place to visit with the family.
 Fearless kids and curious foodie parents can try fried insects and even scorpions, plus there is a great market and tons of cheap eats (if bugs aren’t your thing do try the street vendors for delish food cooked to order – the satay and pad thai is fab).
 Hot tip: Explore the streets running parallel and either end of Khao San for some great little cafes and outdoor reflexology spots.

 The Grand Palace